 Welcome to Union County Public Schools - School Nutrition Services!

-For students attending in person classes, lunch will be available for students each day.
+For students attending in person classes, breakfast and lunch meals will be available free of charge to students each day.
+A la carte items will also be available for purchase at regular prices.

 Please note that students with special dietary needs indicated by a Diet Order on file will need to call the school from which they will be picking up meals one day BEFORE service to notify the staff of the dietary need.
 This is due to the “To-Go” nature of the meals and the preparation that needs to go into providing curbside service.